foghina/git-copy-tags/README.md

     git-copy-tags <source-repo> <dest-repo> [-f]

 By default, the script is in "dry run" mode, which means that it only prints out what it **would** do, without actually doing it.
 If you are happy with the result, add `-f`.

+After running the command with `-f`, make sure to run `git push --tags` in the destination repository!